5 min read

 After all, what kind of monster doesn’t love their baby?

-To be clear, becoming a dad probably will be the best thing that ever happens to you and you almost certainly will, one day, develop a deep love for your child unlike anything you've ever experienced.
-But it might not feel that way for awhile.
-And it’s quite possible that, in the beginning, you won’t enjoy the experience at all.
+To be clear, becoming a dad probably will be the best thing that ever happens to you.
+You almost certainly will, eventually, develop a deep love for your child unlike anything you've ever experienced.
+A love that will make all other things in life insignificant by comparison.
+But you might not feel that way for awhile.
+And it’s quite possible that, in the beginning, you won’t enjoy being a dad at all.

 Affection isn’t a light switch.
-Rachel and I have been married for five years, and I love her far more today than I did on the day we met.
+Rachel and I have been married for five years.
+I love her a lot more today than I did on the day we met.
 Looking back, there are a number of qualities about Rachel that helped my affection grow.
-She has a great personality.
+She's pretty, smart, resourceful, and funny.
+She cares about me and my needs.
 She looks me in the eye, listens to me, and we have meaningful conversations.
-She cares about me and my needs.
 She laughs and smiles more than she whines and cries.
 She doesn't wake me up at 1 am.
 And 3 am.
 And 5 am.
-She doesn't shit herself everyday and expect me to clean it up.
+She doesn't shit herself daily and expect me to clean it up.

 And yet, even with all that going for Rachel, it still took me a while to warm up to her.